A Step-by-step Framework to Building a Data Literacy Program

 The data skills gap does more than stoke frustration between teams — it restricts an organization’s ability to compete.
 Nearly 40% of teams say it takes upwards of 2 weeks to fill an average data request.
 Delays like these have caused 1 in 4 (25%) business experts to give up on getting an answer they needed because it simply took too long.
 These companies are quickly losing market share to organizations that make generating and taking action on data insights a key priority — insight-driven companies are growing 8x faster than global GDP.

 Data literacy is no longer just a nice to have skill for business teams, it’s key to growth.
 And bridging the gap between data and business teams to improve data literacy across the organization starts at the top.
 Leaders of both of these groups must band together and lead the charge to break down the data language barrier.
 A comprehensive data literacy program prepares everyone to participate in the data conversation, surface impactful insights, and drive exponential business growth.
 Here we propose a step-by-step framework for building a data literacy program.

 What Is Data Literacy?

 Data literacy is the ability to read, understand, analyze, manage, and act on data.
-An effective data literacy program must focus on developing a latticework of technical, communication, and analytical skills — and the confidence to present new discoveries with others.
+An effective data literacy program must focus on developing a framework of technical, communication, and analytical skills — and the confidence to present new discoveries with others.

 Dr. Francisco Javier Calzada Prado and Dr. Miguel Angela Marzal Garcia-Quismondo, two professors of Information Science in Spain, developed a useful, universal framework for teaching data and information literacy.
 They divide the instruction of data literacy into five core competencies that build on each other and culminate in data competence, as shown in the pyramid below.